chromaui/chromatic-docs/circleci.md

 We use GitHub, GitLab, and Bitbucket APIs respectively to detect squashing and rebasing so your baselines match your expectations no matter your Git workflow  (see [Branching and Baselines](branching-and-baselines#squash-and-rebase-merging) for more details).

-Otherwise, Chromatic would not know which changes accepted on that branch should be baselines on `master`.
-What's more, you would have to re-review snapshots on `master` even if you already accepted them elsewhere.

-And update your Circle CI workflow to maintain a clean `master` branch.
+If you’re using this functionality but notice the incoming changes were not accepted as baselines in Chromatic, then you'll need to adjust the `chromatic` command and include the `--auto-accept-changes` flag.
 For example:

 ```bash
 # .circleci/config.yml